OctopusDeploy/blog/blog/2017-11/installing-jenkins-from-scratch.md

 We need to configure a number of tools that we’ll make use of when building our projects.
 In particular, we want to add a Maven installation to use in our builds, a Java installation to run Maven, and an Octopus CLI custom tool for pushing and deploying files.

-I find it easier to let Jenkins download and install these tools for me, which can be configured under {{Manage Jenkins>Global Tool Configuration}}.
+I find it easier to let Jenkins download and install these tools for me, which can be configured under {{`Manage Jenkins`>`Global Tool Configuration`}}.

 ### Configuring Java